 Law and Society

-The Law and Society field takes up studies of the legal environment of various institutional sectors in our society.
-The health care, the family, and mental health systems all have detailed legal environments setting standards for professional conduct, responsibilities of various participants and enabling legislation of various kinds.
+The field of Law and Society explores studies of the legal environment of various institutional sectors in our society.
+For example, the health care, the family, and mental health systems all have detailed legal environments setting standards for professional conduct, responsibilities of various participants and enabling legislation of various kinds.
 Other fields, such as communications media, business enterprises, and the military also have fully elaborated legal environments.

 Minor or Integrative Studies Concentration Requirements